drew-parsons/2024-fenics-proceedings/README.md

 $ mkdir graphics/
 $ <add graphics>
 ```
+### How to submit your contribution

+To submit your contribution, send the generated book.pdf via email to Jørgen S. Dokken (dokken@simula.no).

 ### Chapter guidelines
 * Each chapter should be no less than 6 and no more than 10 pages, including references